 The University of Trento has long been in top positions in national rankings, and it is well positioned in international ones.
-This result is due, in particular, to the University’s ability to finance itself, its success in scientific research, its ability to look towards Europe and the world, and to the satisfaction of students.
+This result is due, in particular, to the University’s ability to finance itself, its success in scientific research, its openness to Europe and the world, and the satisfaction of students.

 The University gained recognition at international level, as confirmed by independent sources such as THE - Times Higher Education Rankings and QS-Quacquarelli Sysmonds.

-Excellent position for the University of Trento in the World University Ranking 2016-2017 by the Times Higher Education magazine, which ranks the best universities in the world and examined 980 universities in 79 countries worldwide.
+The University of Trento has achieved an excellent position, in the 251-300 group, in the World University Ranking 2018 by the Times Higher Education magazine, which ranks the best universities in the world and examined 980 universities in 79 countries worldwide.

 The VQR data form the basis for the distribution of the part of the 2016 Ordinary Financing Fund that is allocated according to merit to (State and non-State) universities.

 A second Research Quality Assessment, released in February 2017, confirmed the quality of research at the University of Trento in four different academic disciplines: physics, biology, psychology, political and social sciences.

 The data are presented based on the size of universities and reflect the academic area under investigation, with (again) very positive results for the University of Trento, which in fact ranks first among medium-sized universities in the areas of psychology and political and social sciences, and third in the areas of physics and biology (among small universities).